LiveHelpNow LiveHelpNow

 1. Natural Language Processing (NLP)

 Natural Language Processing (NLP) is an AI technology that focuses on customers’ intent.
 It enables natural language understanding.
 With it, computers can understand and respond to user input in natural human language.
 An NLP-powered chatbot can quickly and accurately answer customers’ questions.
 The software can reduce the need for a manual search of topics and possible answers.
 Overall, it improves customer experience and helps both the customer service agents and the customers.
-NLP technology requires a significant amount of time to perfect as it still requires regular human intervention to develop new intents and to train the model to provide more accurate answers.
+NLP technology requires a significant amount of time to perfect.
+It still requires regular human intervention to develop new intents and to train the model to provide more accurate answers.
 NLP is not perfect by any measure.
 Think how many times SIRI or Alexa provided inaccurate answers.
 Both use NLP.

 2. Chatbots

 Chatbots are automated programs that use AI to respond to customer inquiries in real time.
-They serve as a helpful customer self-service tools.
+They serve as helpful customer self-service tools.
 They can answer simple queries, provide quick customer support, and provide customer service solutions.
 Chatbots enhance customer experience through quick and efficient actions.

 Most AI-powered chatbots use NLP.
 Others use decision trees with data sources like an FAQ base for knowledge/resolution delivery.